 Hi and welcome to our Year 5 page.
 We have got lots going on this year throughout the curriculum and have started fantastically well in these strange times!
-Below are our main focuses with regards to topics that we intend to cover this year, which we intend to learn about and share with you.
+Below, you will find lots of information about what we have been doing, as well as learning that could be done at home for support and practise.

 Attached is the current class time table for your reference.
 This is subject to changes that happen across the year and will be updated if and when appropriate.